Nirmala-research/DBMS/README.md

 We hope this gets you interested in learning more about DBMS ✌️

+# DBMS - Let's Learn Easy: 😎

+Here we have basic level notes of DBMS.
+These questions will familiarize you with the most important DBMS concepts and help you ace your job interviews :raised_hands:

+---
 ## General Questions on DBMS

 <img src="DBMS.jpeg" width="800" height="300">